 Call now and save up to 70% on your term life policy compared to the same coverage from other carriers.

 Because of the competitive nature of the business, when you compare term life insurance quotes online, you will find that there is only a slight difference in price for the same coverage from different carriers.
 You would be hard-pressed to find a quote that was 70% less than most others presented.

 On average, you’ll save over 25% on your life insurance.

 Seriously?
 25% of what?
 Compared to other websites or brokers, from the same coverage from other carriers, as suggested above?

 Save up to 75% when you buy online term life insurance.

 Wow, this is even better than 70%.
-It also suggests that buying term life insurance online will save you money, I’m assuming from the cost of buying from a bricks and mortar establishment.
+It also suggests that buying term life insurance online will save you money, I’m assuming from the cost of buying from a brick and mortar establishment.
 The truth is, while buying online might be more convenient, it is not less expensive than buying it from your local agent who represents many insurance companies.